HrbrIO/MongoInfoBeacon/README.md

 2. ``mongo`` becaon was designed for `python3` but seems to work just fine with `python2`.

-## Usage
+## Installation

 1. Clone the repo from Github.
 2. Run `pipenv install` from you mongo-beacon directory to install the dependencies and create a virtual environment.
 3. Copy the `example.ini` to `mongo-beacon.ini`.
   * The mongo-beacon.ini file has sensitive information so it's ignored as part of the repo.
 4. Configure `mongo-beacon.ini` as shown below.
-4. Register the `beaconVersionId` in the App in Harbor.
+5. Register the `beaconVersionId` in the App in Harbor.
 The `beaconVersionId` must match the `beaconVersionId` in the in `mongo-beacon.ini`.
 6. For directions on how to register a mongo beacon cheack out the [Harbor Quick Start Guide](https://docs.hrbr.io/quick-start-guide/#registering-the-beacon).
-5. From the directory you installed the repo run `pipenv run python3 mongo-beacon-py`
-6. If you would like to run mongo-beacon as a Linux service we've included a sample systemd service file `example-mongo-beacon.service`.
-Here is an easy [guide](https://www.raspberrypi-spy.co.uk/2015/10/how-to-autorun-a-python-script-on-boot-using-systemd/) for running a python script as a service.

 ## Configuration Options (mongo-beacon.ini)